And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 What could possibly be wrong?

-I mean a big gift from the federal government.
+A big gift from the federal government.

 Obamacare is just a big gift.

-We're given this money, and there aren't any strings attached to it.
+We're given this money and there aren't any strings attached to it.

 Boatload of federal money for you to take and spend on poor people's health care.